ids/cluster-builder/README.md

 Eg.

     $ bash cluster-deploy demo-centos-swarm

+## Patching a Cluster
+To update the nodes on a deployed cluster, use **cluster-update**:

+    $ bash cluster-deploy <inventory-package | cluster-name>

+Eg.

+    $ bash cluster-deploy esxi-rhel-swarm

 ## Controlling Cluster VM Nodes
 There are ansible tasks that use the inventory files to execute VM control commands.